 In addition to Group Audit and Risk, operationally focused business units within the Qantas Group have their own internal audit functions to provide assurance to accountable managers on the effectiveness of operational risk management and compliance.
-The findings from these audit activities, along with the status of audit management actions, are reported through operational safety governance structures and to the CHESS.
+The findings from the Internal Audit and operational audit activities, respectively, along with the status of audit management actions, are reported to the Audit Committee, and through operational safety governance structures to the CHESS, as appropriate.